-Dry sobs wrecked his body, and I was getting more and more alarmed by the minute.
+"Edward?"
+Dry sobs wrecked his body, and I was getting more alarmed by the minute.

 "Edward, listen to me!
 You've got to calm down.
 It'll be okay.
 We'll be okay.
 I promise."
-I told him fiercely, wincing as his finger dug into my upper arm.
+I told him, my words fierce, wincing as his finger dug into my upper arm.

-The door banged open abruptly, and it made me jump, which in turn only made Edward hold on tighter.
-I gasped as my ribs compressed, my arm squished to my torso painfully.
+The door banged open, and it made me jump, which in turn only made Edward hold on tighter.
+I gasped as my ribs were compressed, my arm squished to my torso painfully.
 I glanced toward the racket and found Alice staring at her brother in horrified awe.

-"You cannot be serious, Edward!"
-She whispered, watching as if she never saw him before.
-Her eyes rounded impossibly wider when she actually took in our position and my pained expression.
+"You cannot be serious, Edward!" she whispered, watching as if she had never seen him before.
+Her eyes rounded impossibly wide when she took notice of our position and my pained expression.
 "Let her go this instant!
 You're hurting her!" she snapped.
-I also never saw her so vicious before, especially not with her family.
+I had never imagined her capable of being so vicious before, especially not with her family.
 What on earth was going on?

-However, at least her tone seemed to get through to him, because I abruptly found his arms gone, and I was sitting on the couch alone.
-I turned to his pacing form in confusion.
+However, at least her tone seemed to get through to him, because I found his arms gone, and I was sitting on the couch alone without registering the shift.
+I turned to watch his pacing form in confusion.

 "Edward?"
 I asked in a small voice.